 Samsung Galaxy Pocket smartphone was launched in April 2012.
 The phone comes with a 2.80-inch touchscreen display with a resolution of 240x320 pixels at a pixel density of 143 pixels per inch (ppi).

-Samsung Galaxy Pocket is powered by an 832 MHz processor.
+Samsung Galaxy Pocket is powered by an 832 MHz one-core processor.

 The Samsung Galaxy Pocket runs Android 2.3 and is powered by a 1,200mAh non-removable battery.